Tim55667757/TKSBrokerAPI/README_EN.md

                         instrument defined by `--ticker` or `--figi` (FIGI id) keys.
 History returned between two given dates:
                         `start` and `end`.
 Minimum requested date in the past is `1970-01-01`.
+This action may be used together with the `--render-chart` key.
 Also, you can define `--output` key to save history candlesticks to file.
+  --load-history LOAD_HISTORY
+                        Action: try to load history candles from given csv- file as a Pandas Dataframe and print it in to the console.
+This action may be used together with the `--render-chart` key.
+  --render-chart RENDER_CHART
+                        Action: render candlesticks chart.
+This key may only used with `--history` or `--load-history` together.
+                        Action has 1 parameter with two possible string
+                        values: `interact` (`i`) or `non-interact` (`ni`).
   --trade [TRADE ...]
 Action: universal action to open market position for
                         defined ticker or FIGI.
 You must specify 1-5
                         parameters: [direction `Buy` or `Sell`] [lots, >= 1]